andres-gv/rasa-tools/rasa-deploy-with-Cortex-kubernetes-aws-eks/README.md

-# Rasa deploy with Cortex in AWS (EKS-Kubernetes)
+# Rasa model-API deploy with Cortex in AWS (EKS - Kubernetes)

 ## Description
 This is a deployment example of an intent-entity extractor built with [Rasa](https://rasa.com/docs/).

-The deployment is done by using [Cortex](https://docs.cortex.dev/), a very interesting open source software that allows to deploy AI APIs in AWS using flexible infrastructure, including Kubernetes.
+The deployment is done by using [Cortex](https://docs.cortex.dev/), a very interesting open source software that allows to deploy AI-APIs in AWS using flexible infrastructure, including Kubernetes.

 ## Requirements